How to Stop Google Ads: 9 Working Ways

 Google continually improves its advertising technology to simplify the process for advertisers to target you.
 Previously, to opt out of personalized (interest-based) ads, users could toggle an option with the same name.
 However, Google now utilizes technology akin to cookies, known as the advertising identifier.
 This identifier links your ad preferences on apps to a cookie stored on your device, synchronizing ads across your apps and browser.

 All the ads you encounter are based on your Advertising ID.
 You have the option to reset this ID to receive new ads or delete it for less personalized content.
-Nonetheless, complete opt-out from these ads is not possible, as your shared app information still influences the advertisements you see.
+Nonetheless, it won’t completely stop ads on Google, as your shared app information still influences the advertisements you see.
 Here’s how you can modify your advertising ID on an Android device:

 1. Open Settings.